 Land Transaction Tax in Wales Explained

 Land Transaction Tax (LTT) was introduced by the Welsh government in April 2018.
-It replaced Stamp Duty in the country and is a tax, which must be paid when you buy property costing more than a certain threshold.
-How much you pay depends on the purchase price of the home with additional rates for second properties.
+Like the Stamp Duty it replaced, LTT is a tax, which must be paid when you buy property costing more than a certain threshold.
+How much you pay depends on the selling price of the home with additional rates for second properties.

 Wales land transaction tax

-If you’re new to buying property in Wales, we explain more about LTT, answer some frequently asked questions and give you an idea of how much you might pay, depending on your circumstances.
+If you’re new to buying property or land in Wales, we explain more about LTT, answer some frequently asked questions and give you an idea of how much you might pay, depending on your circumstances.
+Read on for our land transaction tax calculator and more.

 What is Land Transaction Tax (LTT)?